PacificBiosciences/smrtflow/docs/cookbook.rst

     GET http://SMRTLinkServername.domain:9091/smrt-link/runs/d7b83cfc-91a6-4cea-8025-8bcc1f39e045/collections

 Take a UUID of a completed collection, such as “uniqueId”: "59230aeb-a8e3-4b46-b1b1-24c782c158c1".
-With this collection UUID, retrieve QC reports of the corresponding subreadset:
+With this collection UUID, retrieve QC reports of the corresponding SubreadSet:

 .. code-block:: bash